Anjalee Deshpande Hutchinson

 Assistant professor of theatre and dance

-Deshpande, an accomplished actor and director, teaches a class based on ensemble, or self-created, theater.
+Hutchinson, an accomplished actor and director, teaches a class based on ensemble, or self-created, theater.

 "They have to make their own guidelines.
 That's what I think higher education should be.
-It challenges them to create a problem-solving technique for themselves," she said.
+It challenges them to create a problem-solving technique for themselves," she says.
 "We are hoping they will become leaders and they need to do that as leaders."

 As the students work through their ideas, they also learn how to work together to put together a public performance from start to finish.